 If you are in good financial standing and have been paying your credit card bills on time for a while, you will probably qualify for a lower tier.

-People with a lot of debt, a history of late payments or just not much history (such as young people who just got their first credit card) are considered more risky.
+People with a lot of debt, a history of late payments or just not much history (such as young people who just got their first credit card) are considered much riskier.
 Or if you have too many accounts open, the bank might think you will be spread too thin, putting you in a higher tier.
+There are ways to boost your tier standing of course and increase your chances of credit approval.

 I can’t say exactly what credit scores will put you in which tier, because this varies from company to company.

 Getting into a low tier has a lot of benefits.
-You will be offered prime rates and even qualify for a zero-down lease.
+You will be offered prime rates and even qualify for the very attractive sign-and-drive lease option.
 In the higher tiers, you’re looking at higher monthly payments and possibly extra fees.

 Don’t give up if you don’t make it into Tier 1!
 You can get a tier bump if you have a co-signer who has a better credit score and history than you.
 (This person acts as a sort of guarantor who will cover your monthly payments if you can’t.)